 It caught my eye and I just loved it as a brand idea.

-I decided to start an ecommerce business selling t-shirts, mugs, bags & journals with cool designs and quotes (print on demand), and as I grew I could have also moved into the world of jewellery with empowering quotes, custom made inspiring journals, key-rings, posters, jewellery boxes, trinket dishes, etc, (dropshipping and eventually private labelling).
+I decided to start an ecommerce business selling t-shirts, mugs, bags & journals with cool designs and quotes (print on demand), and as I grew I could have also moved into the world of jewelry with empowering quotes, custom made inspiring journals, key-rings, posters, jewelry boxes, trinket dishes, etc, (dropshipping and eventually private labeling).